best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 When you need to reference a specific cell in a row or column we recommend you add a notes column to your table on the right and put note markers in here.
 More information on this can be found in our [Releasing statistics in spreadsheets](https://github.com/best-practice-and-impact/spreadsheet-accessibility/blob/main/interim-draft.md) guidance.

-## Benefits to data users of harmonising symbols
+## Benefits of harmonising shorthand
 ### Increased understanding
 If harmonised shorthand is used then no matter what data users’ access, the symbols and their meanings will be consistent and familiar.
 ### Ease of use and comparability